Home

 Education and Experience

-I am a Licensed Clinical Social Worker and psychoanalyst, with over thirty years of experience practicing psychotherapy.
+I am a Licensed Clinical Social Worker and psychoanalyst, with over 30 years of experience practicing psychotherapy.

 My Master’s Degree is in Social Work (MSW) from Smith College School for